deeplearning4j/dl4j-model-z/README.md

 ### Conservation

-Outside contributions, preservation, and repairs are welcome.
+Outside contributions and repairs are welcome.